P. J. Gallagher (comedian): Early life and career

 He participated in season 4 of Celebrity Bainisteoir managing St Patrick's GAA Club Donabate, Dublin.

 He was in Meet Your Neighbours, when RTÉ put him on RTÉ One.

-He presented PJ and Jim in the Morning with Jim McCabe on Classic Hits until April, 2021.
-On April 1, 2021, PJ and co-host Jim McCabe moved from Ireland's Classic Hits to Radio Nova to present the new 'Morning Glory' breakfast programme; the show is broadcast every weekday from 6am-10am.
+He presented PJ and Jim in the Morning with Jim McCabe on Classic Hits until April 2021.
+On 1 April 2021, PJ and co-host Jim McCabe moved from Ireland's Classic Hits to Radio Nova to present the new 'Morning Glory' breakfast programme.

 Starting from 21 October 2015, P.J. also presents Dubland with Suzanne Kane.
-The podcast reached number 1 on the iTunes Irish comedy chart.

-Personal life

-He is a fan of Bohemian Football Club.